GlobalWebIndex/challenge-elm/README.md

 ## Introduction

 There are two models: `Audience` and `AudienceFolder`, defined each with its own API endpoint.
-You will find all necessary data inside [/src/Data](/src/Data) folder.
-There is a data in plain `JSON` format, which represents what API returns.
+You will find all the necessary data inside [/src/Data](/src/Data) folder.
+There is data in plain `JSON` format, which represents what API returns.
 You will also find particular type definitions of each model.
-Your job is to serialize this data into collection and build an interactive browser.
+Your job is to deserialize this data into collection and build an interactive browser.

 ## General Acceptance Criteria

 - The implementation must be done in the `Elm` language.
 - You can use any 3rd-party library you want.
 - `elm-lang/html` must be used for rendering UI.
-- You are free to use `ports` and `subscriptions` in the case you want to.
+- You are free to use `ports` and `subscriptions` in case you want to.
 - You can use [screenshot](/media/screenshot.png) as an inspiration for the UI or come up with your own layout if it satisfies the requirements.
-- All naming including comments and additional documentation must be in the English language.
+- All naming including comments and additional documentation must be in English.
 - The final result must be in the form of a full git repository with your own implementation.
 - There are **no time restrictions** for completing this challenge.
 - **(Only) The first part is required.**